 Q. Can my mum or dad contact you?

 Absolutely.
 No problem!
-We are very happy to send a sample contract to them and answer any questions they may have.
+We are very happy to send a sample contract to them and answer any questions that they may have.

 Q. Will I need to provide a guarantor for my rent and other tenancy obligations?

 Yes, you will.
 You’ll need to provide us with details of a parent or guardian (usually a UK home owner) who would be prepared to guarantee that you will pay your rent and fulfil the terms of your contract with us.
 As the majority of young people have not as yet been able to establish a credit history or provide references from previous addresses, landlords will usually require that they have their obligations guaranteed by their parents or guardians.
 Guarantors stand surety for (guarantee) rental payments and any other tenancy obligations.
 Essentially, they are the landlord’s insurance policy against tenancy default.
 If the tenant does default, the guarantor pays the landlord the rent, as well as any losses, expenses or damages where the tenant fails to carry out his/her obligations under the lease agreement.
 All tenants must usually have their tenancy obligations guaranteed before they can move into a house.
 If you cannot provide a UK Guarantor, then there may be other options that we can discuss priv`tely with each individual.

 Q. Will I have to pay Council Tax?

 No. As a student, you are currently exempt from Council Tax, but ONLY IF YOU COMPLETE THE RELEVANT DOCUMENTATION.
 In most cases, you will need to access the council website online, complete an exemption form and return it to the council together with the Council Tax Exemption Forms that the University should provide you with.
 It’s really important to remember that if you don’t complete and return these forms, the Council will charge you Council Tax.

 Q. Can I contact you in the evening or at the weekend?